curlyphries/Personal-DJ/INSTALL.md

 1. Download **AI-DJ-Setup.exe** from the Releases page.
 2. Double-click and follow the wizard – it will:
    • Copy `ai-dj.exe` (bundled Python runtime)
-   • Silently install required tools (mpv, Docker Desktop, Ollama) if missing
+   • Silently install required tools (mpv, Ollama) if missing
 3. Leave “Run AI-DJ” checked on finish and enjoy!

 <details>